Manfred Kohrs: Research work

-Manfred Kohrs is founder and since 1997 chairman of the board of the Institut für deutsche Tattoo-Geschichte, Ole Wittmann executive board member and research director.
-The non-profit association Institut für deutsche Tattoo-Geschichte e.V.
+Manfred Kohrs is founder and since 1997 chairman of the board of the Institut für deutsche Tätowier-Geschichte, Ole Wittmann executive board member and research director.
+The non-profit association Institut für deutsche Tätowier-Geschichte e.V.
 (IDTG) is a close partner of the research and exhibition project Nachlass Warlich.
 The purpose of the IDTG is to promote science, research, art and culture as well as education and mediation.
 Since an interdisciplinary approach to tattoo research is of great importance, scientists from different disciplines should be supported in their research on tattoos.
 The purpose of the statutes is realized by organizing scientific events and research projects on German tattoo history in an international context.
 The results are to be published in publications and other media in order to make them accessible to a broad public.

 Since March 2018, Kohrs has worked as a research associate in the estate project Nachlass Warlich.
-Since December 2015 Ole Wittmann is a postdoctoral scholarship holder of the Hamburger Stiftung zur Förderung von Wissenschaft und Kultur (Hamburg Foundation for the Promotion of Science and Culture) working on a research project on the estate of the German tattooist Christian Warlich (1891–1964) in cooperation with the Stiftung Historische Museen Hamburg/Museum für Hamburgische Geschichte.
+Since December 2015, Ole Wittmann is a postdoctoral scholarship holder of the Hamburger Stiftung zur Förderung von Wissenschaft und Kultur (Hamburg Foundation for the Promotion of Science and Culture) working on a research project on the estate of the German tattooist Christian Warlich (1891–1964) in cooperation with the Stiftung Historische Museen Hamburg/Museum für Hamburgische Geschichte.